RiiaC/Kareinas-blog/source/content/category-folder/2011-present (Sweden)/2025 first half year/2025-05-20 It is all fun, but it all takes time!.md

 ---
-also_on_Dreamwidth: Yes
+also_on_Dreamwidth: Not yet
+location:
-location: Lövånger
+  - Lövånger
+country:
-country: Sweden
+  - Sweden
+tags:
+  - uni_work
+  - packaging
+  - SEAD
+  - Double_Wars
+training:
+  - Yoga
 ---
 During the work day I am working, which, right now, means learning as much as I can about SweDigArch and SEAD, and all the rest of our time is getting ready for Double Wars.
 We leave tomorrow.